uviclibraries/insta360/video-recording-smartphone.md

 # Video recording with the smartphone app on a tripod & selfie stick

 If you haven’t done so already, download the application.
 [Insta360 ONE X Download](https://www.insta360.com/download/insta360-onex).
-Make sure you select the desired device (IOS, Android).
+Make sure you select your desired device (IOS, Android).
 This is a camera control application, the editing application is a seperate download.

-_Note: make sure to select your device in the left side bar, then you can download the phone application._

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8ZPmzuT46UU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>